Microscopic verification of topological electron-vortex binding in the lowest-Landau-level crystal state: Abstract

 \section{Abstract}

-When two-dimensional electrons are subjected to a very strong magnetic field, they are believed to form a triangular Wigner crystal.
-We demonstrate that, in the entire crystal phase, this crystal is very well represented by a composite-fermion-crystal wave function, revealing that it is not a simple Hartree-Fock crystal of electrons but an inherently quantum mechanical crystal characterized by a non-perturbative binding of quantized vortices to electrons, which establishes a long range quantum coherence in it.
+When two-dimensional electrons are subjected to a very strong magnetic field, they are believed to form a triangular crystal.
+By a ditect comparison with the {\em exact} wave function, we demonstrate that this crystal is not a simple Hartree-Fock crystal of electrons but an inherently quantum mechanical crystal characterized by a non-perturbative binding of quantized vortices to electrons.
 It is suggested that this has qualitative consequences for experiment.

+The quantum mechanical behavior of solids has been subject of much investigation in the context of the quantum solids of $^3$He and $^4$He~\cite{Cross}.
+There has been a revival of interest in this topic due to the recently reported ``supersolid" phase of $^4$He~\cite{Chan}, resulting from a significant overlap between the wave functions of neighboring atoms~\cite{Leggett}.
+This paper demonstrates that the lowest Landau level (LL) crystal of electrons provides another example of an inherently quantum mechanical crystal.

-Wigner argued that electrons form a crystal when the interaction energy of electrons dominates over their kinetic energy~\cite{Wigner}.
-One such situation occurs when a two-dimensional electron system is exposed to a strong magnetic field ($B$).
-The kinetic energy is quantized into Landau levels under a magnetic field, and the number of occupied Landau levels is called the filling factor, $\nu=\rho hc/eB$, $\rho$ being the two-dimensional electron density.
-At sufficiently strong magnetic fields, when all electrons fall into the lowest Landau level ($\nu<1$), the kinetic energy is no longer relevant, and the nature of the state is determined solely by the Coulomb interaction.
-One might expect a crystal for any $\nu<1$, but for a range of filling factors the system condenses into a quantum Hall liquid, characterized by dissipationless transport and precisely quantized plateaus of Hall resistance~\cite{Tsui}.
-There are strong indications, however, that a crystal occurs at sufficiently low $\nu$, and its properties have been studied in many experimental~\cite{Jiang,Goldman,Li,Buhmann,Santos,Kukushkin,Ye,Pan,Shayegan} and theoretical~\cite{Fukuyama,Maki,Levesque,Lam,Chui,Zhu,Price,Zheng,Fertig,Murthy,Haldane,Peterson} works.
+Much work has been done on the lowest LL crystal for over two decades.
+When a two-dimensional electron system is exposed to a magnetic field ($B$), the kinetic energy is quantized into LL's.
+The number of occupied LL's is called the filling factor, $\nu=\rho hc/eB$, $\rho$ being the two-dimensional electron density.
+At sufficiently strong magnetic fields, when all electrons fall into the lowest LL ($\nu<1$), the kinetic energy is no longer relevant, and the nature of the state is determined solely by the Coulomb interaction.
+Following Wigner~\cite{Wigner}, the dominance of the interaction energy can be expected to produce an electron crystal.
+For a range of filling factors the system condenses into a quantum liquid, characterized by dissipationless transport and precisely quantized plateaus of Hall resistance~\cite{Tsui}.
+There are strong indications, however, that a crystal occurs at sufficiently low $\nu$,~\cite{Shayegan} and its properties have been probed experimentally by transport~\cite{Jiang,Goldman,Li,Santos,Pan} and by electromagnetic waves~\cite{Andrei,Buhmann,Williams,Kukushkin,Ye,Chen}, as well as theoretically~\cite{Lozovik,Fukuyama,Maki,Levesque,Lam,Chui,Zhu,Price,Zheng,Fertig,Murthy,Haldane,Peterson}.